wgxcodersdc/python-community/README.md

 # Python study group!
+*This repo is preserved in case this subgroup is revived - Aug 2025*

 ## Participating

-### Who is this study group for?

-WomenWhoCode programs are intended for all women (trans and cis), trans men, and genderqueer folks.
+### Empowering Women and Non-binary Voices
+Women and Gender eXpansive Coders DC events are primarily intended to create an empowering and supportive space for women and non-binary individuals to find community, learn new technical concepts, and expand their coding and technical skills.
+We welcome allies, but we ask that they remain mindful of the events’ focus in creating an inclusive environment where women and non-binary participants can connect and fully express themselves.

 ### What is this study group for?

-The WWC Python study group is a space where women can come together and help each other learn and understand software development with Python development.
+The WGXC Python study group is a space where women can come together and help each other learn and understand software development with Python development.
 We welcome devs of all levels and encourage those with more experience to help out those that are just starting.
 There's always at least one mentor/leader present to help you with best practices or to guide you through if you are stuck with a nasty problem!

-All study groups are scheduled via our [Meetup](http://www.meetup.com/Women-Who-Code-DC/) page.
+All study groups are scheduled via our [Meetup](women-and-gender-expansive-coders-dc-wgxc-dc/) page.
 We meet every Thursday 06:30-08:30 pm.
 Every study group will have the following format:

 * 6:15 - 6:40pm - Networking and getting to know each other
 * 6:40 - 6:50pm - Quick Introductions